Lifted Model Checking for Relational MDPs: Towards Safe Reinforcement Learning

-pCTL-REBEL can be used as a safe model-based reinforcement learning algorithm as it performs value iteration in a setting where safety constraints are formulated as pCTL formulae.
-More formally, it derives the states in an RMDP that satisfy a given (relational) pCTL formula that encodes goal states.
-This means that pCTL-REBEL tackles a special safe reinforcement learning task where the reward is one for goal states, zero for all other states, and the discount factor is one \citep{Kersting:2004,yoon2012inductive,Otterlo:2004}.
-Formally, the Bellman update in this paper
+PCTL-REBEL can be used as a safe model-based reinforcement learning algorithm as it performs value iteration in a setting where goal states and safety constraints are formulated as pCTL formulae.
+More precisely, it derives the states in an RMDP that satisfy a given (relational) pCTL formula that encodes goal states and safety constraints.
+Indeed, pCTL-REBEL tackles a special safe reinforcement learning task where the reward is 1 for goal states and 0 for all other states, and the discount factor is 1~\citep{Kersting:2004,yoon2012inductive,Otterlo:2004}.
+Formally, pCTL-REBEL in this paper